 It’s critically important that a problem behavior be correctly identified prior to the implementation of a behavior modification program.
 It does no good to try to modify separation anxiety if that’s not really the problem.
 (See “Case Study: Misdiagnosis.”)

-If elimination accidents occur when the owner is home as well as when the dog is left alone, it’s more likely a housetraining problem than a separation issue.
+If a dog pees in the house when left alone as well as when the owner is home, it’s more likely a housetraining problem than a separation issue.
+However, a dog urinating in his crate when the owner leaves the house, but who is fine holding it through the night, is an example of possible separation anxiety.
 Separation-related destruction is usually directed toward escape efforts - chewing or clawing at or through doorframes, windowsills, and walls.
 If the destruction is more generalized throughout the house, it points toward one or more of the other possible causes, rather than an isolation issue.
 A strategically located video camera or sound-activated tape recorder can help identify possible outside stimuli, such as visitors to the home or unusual noises, that might trigger what otherwise may appear to be separation-related behaviors.

 The Difference Between Isolation and Separation Anxiety

 Distress over being left alone is not always a full-blown separation anxiety problem.
 First, a dog may suffer from a mild distress to a severe anxiety disorder.
 “Distress” indicates a lower intensity of stress behaviors when the dog is alone, while “anxiety” is an extreme panic attack.

 The distinction between “isolation” and “separation” is equally important.
 Isolation distress means the dog doesn’t want to be left alone - any ol’ human will do for company, and sometimes even another dog will fill the bill.
 True separation distress or anxiety means the dog is hyper-bonded to one specific person, and continues to show stress behaviors if that person is absent, even if other humans or dogs are present.